codecrafters-io/build-your-own-kafka/stage_descriptions/base-02-nv3.md

 Kafka brokers communicate with clients through the [Kafka wire protocol](https://kafka.apache.org/protocol.html).
 The protocol uses a request-response model: the client sends a request message, and the broker replies with a response message.

-A Kafka response message has three parts:
+A Kafka request or response message consists of three parts:
 1. `message_size`
 2. Header
 3. Body